softlab-ntua/bencherl/README.md

-`bencherl` is a scalability benchmark suite for Erlang.
+# `bencherl` - A scalability benchmark suite for Erlang

 ### How to get ready to build the benchmark suite ###